nikhilvinoy/TeamIndia-Analysis/README.md

 # TeamIndia-Analysis
-Analysis of Team India during the past 2 years
+Analysis of Team India performance during the past 2 years